-After a few hours of secluded peaceful riding I came up on the village of Ardsley.
+After a few hours of secluded peaceful riding, I came upon the village of Ardsley.
 Actually, I saw a motel called Ardsley Acres, that was the best clue.
 The trail runs contiguous to the parking lot of Ardsley Acres Motel and that’s where I stopped and lifted my bike over the railing.
-After exiting the parking lot onto a main road I took a left and rode under a highway bridge for just a few hundred yards and then up a quick hill that took me directly into the middle of the village.
-It was easy to find L’inizio just across the intersection in a classic store front location next to a tire store.
+After exiting the parking lot onto the main road I took a left and rode under a highway bridge for just a few hundred yards and then up a quick hill that took me directly into the middle of the village.
+It was easy to find L’inizio just across the intersection in a classic storefront location next to a tire store.

 Just in time for dinner service, I caught up with chef Scott Fratangelo and enjoyed a few of his specialties, a “Seafood Marinara”